 Tip three – The best PhD supervisor for you may not be the most renowned

-Your tuition fees for your PhD are a bit on a misnomer.
+Your tuition fees for your PhD are a bit of a misnomer.
 What you are actually paying for is access to research expertise and guidance.
-So it would be natural to assume that your best PhD supervisor is going to be that world-leading academic you’ve seen on the telly and who has written many peer reviewed papers.
+So it would be natural to assume that your best PhD supervisor is going to be that world-leading academic you’ve seen on the telly, who has written many peer-reviewed papers.

 You could be the next Stephen Hawking, but if your perfect supervisor is so busy teaching, undertaking their own research and juggling a number of other PhD students, you may feel you are constantly playing second best.